Tulip Sho

-The Tulip Sho Japanese チューリップ賞} is a Japanese Grade 2 flat horse race in Japan for three-year-old Thoroughbred fillies run over a distance of 1,600 metres at Hanshin Racecourse, Takarazuka, Hyogo.
-The race is run in March and serves as a major trial race for the Oka Sho.
+The Tulip Sho (Japanese チューリップ賞) is a Japanese Grade 2 flat horse race in Japan for three-year-old Thoroughbred fillies run over a distance of 1,600 metres at Hanshin Racecourse, Takarazuka, Hyogo.
+The race is run in March and serves as a major trial race for the Oka Sho, which is run at the same racecourse in early April.

-The Tulip Sho was first run in 1986.
+The Tulip Sho was first run in 1984.
 It became a Grade 3 race in 1994 and was elevated to Grade 2 status in 2018.
 Among the winners of the race have been Air Groove, Sweep Tosho, Vodka, Buena Vista, Harp Star and Sinhalite.